 M. Antoniadou (2019).
 "More Than a University": The Impact of CSR Initiatives on Business Students' Perceptions as Future Managers.
 In: Cases on Corporate Social Responsibility and Contemporary Issues in Organisations.
 IGI Global,

 M. Antoniadou From euphoria to letting go: the process of adaptation of international academics in UK’s Higher Education.
-In: On Being an Academic in the Modern Higher Education.
+In: An Introduction to Modern Academic Life.
 Edward Elgar Publishing,

 M. Antoniadou, P. Sandiford, G. Wright, LP.
 Alker (2016).
 Workplace Fear: A Phenomenological Exploration of the Experiences of Human Service Workers.
 In: Research on Emotions in Organization.